paulveillard/cybersecurity-application-security/README.md

 It’s safe to say that nowadays mobility is a great asset and it sure helps a lot not to depend on a certain device in order to complete your tasks.
 Web applications can be used on any platform (desktop, laptop, phone, tablet), wherever you are.

+### Web applications may be:
+#### A. STATIC WEB APPLICATIONS
+These are the most basic type of web application, created using HTML and CSS.
+If you need to make any serious changes to it, it’s highly certain that you need to contact the ones who planned and designed it.

+#### B. DYNAMIC WEB APPLICATIONS
+Dynamic web applications can include databases or forums and have the constant ability to update or change the available information.

+#### C. E-COMMERCE APPLICATIONS
+E-commerce apps are more complex than the other two mentioned before, since they need a way to collect electronic payment.

+#### D. PORTAL WEB APPLICATIONS
+Portal web applications include forums, chats, emails etc. and are characterized by many different sections or categories which are accessible by way of a home page.

+#### E. ANIMATED WEB APPLICATIONS
+It’s mandatory for this kind of applications to use FLASH technology.
+Animated web applications do not work with SEO optimization or positioning, because search engines cannot read their information properly.

+#### F. CONTENT MANAGEMENT SYSTEMS
+Content management systems offer interfaces that can be accessed and updated and are used for personal or corporate blogs, media sites and so on.
+If we want to talk about web application security, though, we must first specify that web applications are related to the supply chain topic, which we covered here.
+Unfortunately but not surprisingly, as third-parties in your business workflow, web applications can be attacked in various ways, from database manipulation to large-scale network disruption.
+According to DARKReading,

 ## What is web application security?